 James B. Davis is Gunster's Tax Practice Group Leader resident in the Fort Lauderdale, FL office.
 He counsels individuals and businesses on ERISA and employee benefits law, corporate, partnership and business law/taxation and estate planning in connection with the formation, operation, merger and liquidation of for-profit entities as well as tax-exempt organizations.
 He is Board Certified in Taxation by the Florida Bar, a frequent lecturer and has served as an expert witness as to the qualification of pension plans in bankruptcy cases and in civil litigation matters.
 Mr. Davis teaches Partnership Tax.

-Adam S. Goldberg is a partner with KRAUSE & GOLDBERG P.A. in Weston, Florida.
+Adam S. Goldberg is a founding partner at Krause & Goldberg P.A.
 He has authored articles and made presentations in the areas of estate planning, tax exempt organizations, probate, ethics, planning for disability, tax litigation and planned giving.
 He is a Past President of the West Broward Estate Planning Council, the Greater Fort Lauderdale Tax Council and the Planned Giving Council of Broward County.
 He is currently serving as the Chair of the Florida Bar’s Exempt Organizations Committee.
+Mr. Goldberg teaches Introduction to Estate Planning and Probate.

 Nick Jovanovich is a partner in the Fort Lauderdale office of Berger Singerman LLP.
 He is a member of its Business, Finance and Tax Team and its Wealth Preservation and Tax Planning Group.
 His practice is concentrated in the areas of corporate, partnership and limited liability company structure and tax planning, wealth transfer tax and asset protection planning, bankruptcy and insolvency tax matters and tax controversies both at the federal and state level with particular emphasis on Florida sales and use tax.
 He is "AV" rated by Martindale-Hubbell and has been Board Certified by The Florida Bar in Tax Law.
 Mr. Jovanovich teaches Corporate Tax.